 Using these reports, the submission provided an analysis of outcomes by age group.
 On the basis of the results of these analyses, the submission assumed that age was not a modifier of VE of raxtozinameran.
 More accurately, there is insufficient evidence to reject a null hypothesis that VE is similar in all age groups.
 However, the limitations of the available evidence make this conclusion uncertain, including the potential for bias due to the observational design of the studies, the paucity of reporting of results by age group, and the absence of formal tests for treatment effect modification.

 The submission provided an analysis intended to estimate VE for immunocompetent vs immunocompromised people.
-Results for the three studies that reported results by immune status are summarised in .
+Results for the three studies that reported results by immune status are summarised in Table 8.
 The submission stated that: “it is widely assumed that an immunocompromised status is likely to yield a lower VE”.
 No further information was presented regarding immune status as a potential modifier of VE.
 Although results from two of the three studies suggest a trend toward reduced VE of raxtozinameran in immunocompromised people, it is uncertain whether there is sufficient evidence to reject a null hypothesis that VE is similar regardless of immune status.
 It is, however, biologically plausible that patients with compromised immune systems may not respond to vaccines in the same way as immunocompetent people.
 This is discussed further in paragraph 6.28 and 6.29.